Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Monitor the marketplace for trademark infringement.

-Trademark rights begin accruing based on use, not registration.
-Keep your business competitive and protect your trademark — go beyond USPTO filings to stay aware of any marketplace entities illicitly using your mark or similar ones.
+Trademark rights are generally based on use in commerce, with federal registration providing additional legal protections.
+To keep your business competitive and protect your trademark, go beyond USPTO filings and monitor the marketplace for entities using your mark — or confusingly similar ones — without authorization.

 David Spears, host of the Everything Intellectual Property podcast and YouTube channel, says vigilance is vital.
 “Be prepared to enforce your trademark by monitoring the mark for misuses,” Spears advised.
 “Not doing so can result in a weakening of the mark and loss of distinctiveness, which can lead to a loss of the trademark.”